Neumi/open_echo/TUSS4470_shield_002/README.md

 - Four digital GPIOs
 - Analog pin A0

-### Filtering Capacitor Selection for Transducer Frequency
+### cINN and cFLT Filtering Capacitor Selection for Transducer Frequency
 To support different ultrasonic transducers and their respective drive frequencies, the board provides preset capacitor options for <b/>40, 150, 200 (and 600) kHz</b>.

 > [!Important]